-B. Outline the criteria and process that will be used to select the school's leader and the process by which the school leader will be evaluated.
+B. Outline the criteria and process that will be used to select the school's leader.

 The school principal will be hired by the board, and will be responsible for all aspects of school operations within the scope of operating policy and budgetary approval by the Governing Board.
 The Board intends to recruit talented individuals who have knowledge of and experience with instructional, educational, and school-site matters.
 The school will adhere to the anti-discrimination provisions of s.
 1000.05, Florida Statutes.